Philosophy and Theology brings together some of the most important approaches to understanding and assessing the

 The Faculty of Theology and Religion has more than 100 members ranging from experts in the ancient languages and literature of the world’s religions to church historians and systematic theologians.
 Its reputation and excellent library facilities attract scholars from all over the world.

-Philosophy and Theology graduates enter careers including academic teaching and research, school teaching, commerce, banking and financial services, journalism and communications.
-Recent graduates have secured positions as authors, writers, newspaper and periodical editors and teachers, and include a student at the Royal Academy of Music, a journalist and a marketing executive for a philanthropy adviser.
+Philosophy and Theology graduates have secured wide-ranging positions as authors, writers, newspaper and periodical editors, academics and teachers.
+Recent graduates include a barrister, a member of a political think tank, a student at the Royal Academy of Music and a marketing executive for a philanthropy adviser.
+Others have entered careers such as commerce, banking, financial services and communications.
 The Theology and Religion Faculty’s website has further information about careers for theologians.

 A typical weekly timetable

 Work is divided between tutorials (usually one or two weekly), lectures (typically six to eight weekly), and (when studying certain topics) some classes.
 A large part of your week will be spent in private study to prepare essays for tutorials.

 Four papers are taken: